lereldarion/avatar-portal-system/README.md

 For now there is no way to animate it or fine-tune specific parts.

 ### TODO

+"Discard" Bug(s?) :
+- Conditions : VR, camera in world, object in portal (with portal background)
+- Under certain angles / map conditions, mesh in portal disappears or blends with background
+- Waving hand in this condition : incoherent border of objects that "lag".
+Grabpass from last frame ?
+- Interface sealing does not work at all in mock HMD in editor.

+Normal TODOs
+- locally fix head state to camera state as desync is annoying
+- shadowcaster setup is not great
+- thelvaen : vs fullscreen failed, add margins
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?
 - make nice package with instructions from template : https://github.com/vrchat-community/template-package